 -

-The DPA Law sets out basic principles that govern treatment of personal data:
+The DPA Law sets out basic principles that govern the treatment of personal data:

 - The processing of personal data is considered legitimate if the data subject gives his consent.